ceguez/web-scraper/README.md

 ### Back-End

 * REST API
-* Java 8: used lambdas and streams to search, parse and collect data.
+* Java 8
+  * Stream API: used class Collectors for fast/simpler manipulation of the data (map-reduce paradigm).
   * Concurrency:
 * Spring Framework
 * Jsoup (Java Library) for fetching URLs and extracting and manipulating data.